 Outside of Sherlock Holmes, Dracula has seen more appearances on screen than any other fictional character.
 The book remains the single most frequently adapted novel in history.
 Given that, it seems obvious that some adaptations would take liberties with the story.
-What we’ve seen in the movies goes beyond simple liberties though.
-More often than not, adaptations either change the whole structure, backstory, or make awkward combinations of the characters themselves.
+What we’ve seen in these movies goes beyond simple liberties though.
+Some adaptations change the whole structure or make awkward combinations of the characters themselves.

 Arthur, who is Lucy’s husband in the book, might become her brother.
 Dr. Seward, one of Lucy’s suitors in the book, becomes Mina’s father in the original Universal production.
 Virtually any combination of these characters and their relationships that could be imagined has been done over the many, many years of Dracula movies we’ve had so far.

 This story has been restructured with each new film and television project.
 Every filmmaker hopes to put their own stamp on the material.
 Some aspects of the novel don’t lend themselves to straightforward adaptation, sure, but for the most part, these features are the work of writers and directors who wanted to put their own stamp on a mythic character.